fusesource/coffeejade/Readme.md

   - attribute interpolation
   - code is escaped by default for security
   - contextual error reporting at compile &amp; run time
-  - executable for compiling jade templates via the command line
+  - executable for compiling jade templates to javascript via the command line
   - html 5 mode (using the _!!!
 5_ doctype)
   - optional memory caching
   - combine dynamic and static tag classes